rsksmart/devportal-1.0/guides/full-stack-dapp-on-rsk/part2-smart-contracts.md

 ### 5.3 Configure `truffle-config.js` file

+Read about how to [Configure Truffle to Connect to RSK](/kb/configure/truffle-to-rsk) using Truffle's default configuration values(based on Ethereum), and using 2 relatively new config options to configure Truffle to better connect to an RSK node.

 In the root folder directory, locate the `truffle-config.js` file.
 Truffle has already been pre-configured to connect to your choice of RSK Regtest or RSK Testnet.